dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ### Configuring Webtask Account

 We will also need to create a [Webtask account](https://webtask.io), but this as easy as it can be.
 Webtask, being a product of Auth0, relies on Lock and enables us to create an account with one of the following identity providers (IdP): Facebook, GitHub, Google or Microsoft.
-So it is just a matter of hitting a button to create an account.
+It is just a matter of hitting a button to create an account.

-After choosing and IdP, we are faced with a very succinct three steps webpage that shows us how to create a *Hello World* serverless function.
+After choosing an IdP, we are presented with a succinct, three-step process demonstrating how to create a *Hello World* serverless function.
 We already have a Webtask to deploy, so let's follow only the first two steps in order to configure the CLI tool in our computer:

 ```bash
 # install Webtask CLI tool